clarkenciel/sbatms/README.md

 a transformer/transducer/generator of a signal.
 The signals are mutated by each unit.
 The mutation causes the unit to generate sound.

-If this sounds vague... that's because the project still is!